plasne/experiment-catalog/README.md

 ## TODO

 - Add StyleCop
-- Add an endpoint for creating a project
 - Add UI to create a project
 - Add UI to create an experiment
 - Add UI to mark a baseline